Exploring the Waterfalls at Childs Park in Pike County

 Factory Falls in the Delaware Water Gap.

-Continuing clockwise / downstream on Dingmans Creek, the next waterfall you’ll come to is Fulmer Falls.
+Continuing clockwise / downstream on Dingmans Creek, the next waterfall you’ll come to is Fulmer Falls, the tallest waterfall at Childs Park at 56-feet.

 Fulmer Falls at Childs Park in Pike County Pennsylvania